 As life happens, I became a caregiver for my Mother.
 Pretty much all artist endeavors came to a halt.
 After she passed, and my sweet dog died I was full of sadness.
 I remembered what my Mother used to ask me if I was feeling down, “Are you doing any art?”
 I wasn’t.

-Using online research, I found award winning abstract artist Bette Ridgeway.
-I bought her video on the color blocking technique she calls “Layers of Light” Finally a large-scale technique that could take me to the next level.
-I wanted to learn more.
+Using online research, I found the award winning abstract artist Bette Ridgeway.
+I bought her video on the color blocking technique she calls “Layers of Light” I wanted to learn more.
 Bette’s mentor was the Artist Paul Jenkins.
 I started researching him and the color blocking technique.
 There was not a lot of information out there to learn from.

 The manipulation of the un-stretched canvas made some remarkable results but I didn’t know how to do it.
 So I emailed Bette and ask her if she teaches any workshops.
 The answer was no.